IvashDima/CRMbanking/README.md

 Description:

-CRM banking is a CRM system for financial companies, which helps to:
+CRM banking is a CRM system helps to:
+- manage users
-- hold clients' databases,
+- hold contact's databases,
 - propose financial products,
-- create leads,
+- create contacts,
+- import & export contact's data from/in the CSV-file
+- check contacts via external API
-- make a contract, when the interest grown to agreeing of client to make a deal.
+- create contracts, when the interest grown to agreeing of client to make a deal.

 ## Installation